 After breakfast, we will be taken to the domestic terminal of TIA for an early morning flight to Lukla.
 After a flying above the breathtaking green and white mountains, we reach Tenzing-Hillary Airport at Lukla.
 This is one of the most beautiful air routes in the world culminating in a landing on a hillside surrounded by high mountains.
 Upon our arrival at Lukla, we meet our other crew members and after some packing and arrangements, we start our trek through the prosperous village of Lukla until we reach Phakding.
 To assist in acclimatization, we only have a short hike today.
 However, if interested in additional activities, we can take a side trip to a nearby monastery.
 Overnight in Phakding.

-Namche is tucked away between two ridges amidst the giant peaks of the Khumbu and has an abundance of lodges, tea shops and souvenir shops.
-It is an ideal place to spend a day, acclimatising to the new altitude before heading off towards Syangboche.
-To acclimatize, you visit Khunde Hospital set-up by Sir Edmund Hillary, or take a one hour walk up to the Everest View Hotel above Namche for the sunset view of Ama Dablam, Nuptse, Lhotse and Everest.
+Namche is tucked away between two ridges amidst the giant peaks of the Khumbu and has an abundance of lodges, tea shops, and souvenir shops.
+It is an ideal place to spend a day, acclimatizing to the new altitude before heading off towards Syangboche.
+To acclimatize, you visit Khunde Hospital set-up by Sir Edmund Hillary or take a one hour walk up to the Everest View Hotel above Namche for the sunset view of Ama Dablam, Nuptse, Lhotse, and Everest.
 We then go to Khumjung where we visit a school established by Hillary.
 We begin our hike after enjoying lunch; bypassing the route of Khimde.
 There are also good views from the National Park Centre and Museum just above the town.
-After going through our acclimatization drills, we head down to our lodge for some beers & a good sleep.
+After going through our acclimatization drills, we head down to our lodge for some beers & good sleep.

 After breakfast, we trek towards Tengboche.
 It is an easy walk from Namche to Phunki.
 Upon reaching Phunki, we ascend towards Tengboche, a village that houses the very famous Tengboche monastery which is the largest monastery of the Everest region.
 Located amidst the Sagarmatha National Park (a UNESCO World Heritage Site of “outstanding universal value”), it is draped with the panoramic 360-degree view of the Himalayas, including Mt.
 Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.
 The monastery opens at 3:00 pm so if we are lucky we might just be able to witness a religious ceremony.
 Overnight in Tengboche.